Remonvhar/SAP-Hana-iaC/README.md

 Components:

-- **terraform**: Terraform is used to create the required infrastructure in the specified provider.
+- **terraform**: Terraform is used to create the required infrastructure.
 The code is divided in different terraform modules to make the code modular and more maintanable.
 - **salt**: Salt configures all the created machines by terraform based in the provided pillar files that give the option to customize the deployment.

 ## Components